Deltares/iMOD-Documentation/docs/index.rst

 iMOD 5. iMOD 5 supports structured calculations with MODFLOW2005
 and structured MODFLOW 6 and can be coupled to the unsaturated zone model MetaSWAP.
-The model input and output can be visualised in the fast interactive viewer.
+The model input and output can be visualised in its fast interactive viewer.
 `The documentation of iMOD 5 can be found here
 <https://oss.deltares.nl/web/imod>`_
 .